ypriverol/containers-rules-manuscript/README.md

 Microservice and modular architecutres [DOI: 10.1109/MS.2016.64] is a way of breaking large software projects into smaller, independent, and loosely coupled modules.
 This software applications can be seen as a suite of independently deployable, small, modular components in which each tool runs a **unique** process and communicates through a well-defined, lightweight mechanism to serve a business goal [DOI: 10.4103/2153-3539.194835].
 Each of these indeppendent modules are referred to as a _container_.
 A container is essentially an encapsulated and immutable version of an application, coupled with the bare-minimum operating system components (e.g. dependencies) required for execution [PMID: 28379341].

-In computational biology, this means a piece of software that perform a unique task with a weel-define goal (e.g. sequence alligner, mass spectra identification).
+Containers should be defined as mosr granulaer as possible with the premise _one Tool, one Container_.
+Each container should encapsulate only one piece of software, tool that perform a unique task with a weel-define goal (e.g. sequence alligner, mass spectra identification).